KevFlo/Rincon3360-code/readme.md

 Problem:

-You must write two programs to implement a distributed version of the parallel fixed-length code decompressor you created for programming assignment 1.

-These programs are:
 The client program:
 The user will execute this program using the following syntax:

 ./exec_filename hostname port_no < input_filename

 where exec_filename is the name of your executable file, hostname is the address where the server program is located, port_no is the port number used by the server program, and input_filename is the name of the file with a string representing the compressed message (sequence of bits).

 The hostname and the port number will be available to the client as command-line arguments.

 This program receives the number of bits of the fixed-length codes from the server program (using sockets).

  Then, your solution creates m child threads (where m is the number of characters in the decompressed message).
   Each child thread will use the parallel solution from assignment 1 to store the decompressed message into a memory location accessible by the main thread.

 Each child thread determines a character of the decompressed message following the steps presented below: